FluBBaOfWard/NGPDS/README.md

 ## How to use:

-First DLDI patch the emulator for your flashcard if that is needed.
+Depending on your flashcart you might have to DLDI patch the emulator.
 Create a folder named "ngpds" in either the root of your flash card or in the data folder.
 Now put game/bios files into a folder where you have roms.
 Note!
 You need a bios to be able to save in game.
+The save file should be compatible with most other NeoGeo Pocket emulators.

 When the emulator starts, you can either press L+R or tap on the screen to open up the menu.